• Skip to primary navigation

 Ever been stumped in the salad section, staring down at the mache lettuce and thinking, "What else can rock my salad bowl?"
 We hear you.

-In this list, we're tossing up 7 fantastic stand-ins for mache lettuce.
-They're sure to add a fresh twist to your dishes.
+In this list, we're tossing up 7 fantastic stand-ins for mache lettuce (Valerianella locusta), a tender European salad green with a mild, nutty flavor.

 Ever tried swapping in arugula or kale?
 The difference in your salads will be like night and day.